 You'll want to have an Olympic Torch Relay of course for your summer games.
 You should be able to fashion an Olympic Torch out of things you have at home.
 The simple way is to make a cone from a sheet of paper or card and then fill it with a 'flame' made from some crumpled-up tissue or crepe paper in a suitable colour.
-This video shows a really effective torch made from a kitchen roll tube and a paper cup.

 The Olympic rings are blue yellow black green and red.
 The colours were chosen because at least one of them appears in the flag of each country represented at the Olympic Games.
 When you host your own Olympic Games you can make your own with painted hula hoops or make a smaller version by cutting out the centre of some paper plates, painting and then glueing together.
 You can even make some using the art of origami!

 Every Summer Olympics has its mascots - remember Wenlock and Mandeville from London 2012?
 Enlist the help of a couple of soft toys to do the job for your own Olympic Games.
 Give them sashes or special outfits and make up some appropriate names for them.

 Finally, you'll have to have some medals - try making some with Aqua Beads or Hama Beads if you have some at home, or cut some out of cardboard and paint or colour with metallic permanent markers.
 Or how about baking some medal cookies for the winners?
 Because although we have seen them try, no one has ever bitten into one of those gold medals yet!